brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 ## When to Part Ways

 If a player (or the DM) has expectations about the game that don’t match up with the rest of the table, and they can’t adjust their expectations to align with everyone else’s, it may be time to part ways.
-This can be a hard conversation to have, but it’s better than lingering disappointment that comes out in every session.
+This can be a hard conversation to have, but it’s better than the lingering disappointment that comes out in every session.
 If someone just isn’t a fit for the table but there seems to be no movement—for example, they keep requesting that things change, but it’s clear that nothing is going to change—it’s usually better to remove that person from the group than to try to manage constant conflict.

 Ideally, this is done after all options above have been exhausted, but let’s be honest: sometimes it’s immediately clear that a person doesn’t fit with the group and conversations won’t fix it.
-There’s definitely value in trying to reset expectations through conversation, but sometimes a no is a hard no.
+There’s value in trying to reset expectations through conversation, but sometimes a no is a hard no.

-Confrontation is hard, but when it’s clear to both parties that one person’s discontent is not going to get any better, the choice can actually be mutual.
+Confrontation is hard, but when it’s clear to both parties that one person’s discontent is not going to get any better, the choice can be mutual.
 Try saying something like this:

 “It seems you’re unhappy with this.
 The table has aligned on this, though, and it won’t be changing.
 Do you want to stay with the group as it is, knowing this won’t change, or do you want to move on to something else?”